amrita-pasupuleti/chat-app/README.md

-# Lama Dev Chat App Starter template
+# React Chat App

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+An application that allows users to login and chat with other users.
+Has multiple functionalities, including adding friends, uploading images, and uploading files.

+## Technologies

+React, Firebase